Hi Aunt Vadge,

 Herbs that could help

-Why it would be helpful to visit a herbalist or naturopath
+Why it helps to see a herbalist or naturopath

-Because it’s impossible for me to know anything more about you than you have offered, it’s important that you get advice from a real-life practitioner, and don’t just take high-dose herbs at home without guidance.
-Herbs are not ‘just natural’ and they are not safe just because they are a plant.
-Keep in mind that a dozen wild almonds contain enough cyanide to kill you!
-Plants are not benign – they are powerful and sometimes full of poisonous stuff, and they have an impact on the function of your cells (which is why we love them, but have spent many years studying them!).
+Because I can’t know anything more about you than you’ve told me, it’s important to get advice from a real-life practitioner rather than taking high-dose herbs at home without guidance.
+Herbs are not ‘just natural’, and they aren’t safe simply because they’re a plant.
+A dozen wild almonds contain enough cyanide to kill you!
+Plants are powerful, sometimes full of poisonous compounds, and they really do act on your cells – which is exactly why we love them, and why we’ve spent years studying them.

-It would also seem – with all that bleeding – that you may be low in iron, so I would heavily recommend looking into a giant slab of steak cut up into meal-sized portions (a fist-size), but if that’s not your thing, some high-quality iron supplements and lots of fresh, green leafy vegetables, legumes, eggs, fish.
-I really like the undelicious iron water in the sachets of Spatone as a better-absorbed iron supplement, but they are expensive.
+With all that bleeding, you may well be low in iron, so I’d heavily recommend a giant slab of steak cut into meal-sized portions (a fist-size), or if that’s not your thing, some high-quality iron supplements plus plenty of fresh green leafy vegetables, legumes, eggs and fish.
+I really like the (undelicious) iron water in the sachets of Spatone as a better-absorbed iron supplement, though they are expensive.

-One of the major problems with losing so much blood is that it dumps your iron stores out, and actually iron is the thing responsible for turning the blood tap inside your uterus off!
-So bleeding so much makes you iron deficient, then the iron deficiency keeps you bleeding… Go figure, body.
-Check your energy levels, look at your skin and nails and the pinks of your eyelids – if you are pale everywhere and have low energy, iron up.
+The sneaky part: iron is what turns the blood tap inside your uterus off, so losing a lot of blood dumps your iron stores, and then the iron deficiency keeps you bleeding.
+Check your energy, and look at your skin, nails and the pinks of your lower eyelids – if you’re pale all over and running low on energy, iron up.

 Warmest regards,